New Location Science Models with Applications to UAV-Based Disaster Relief: Well-Posedness of the Generalized SFT Model

+In this section, we verify the {\em well-posedness} of our main generalized SFT model and hence of its specification, meaning by well-posedness the {\em existence} and {\em uniqueness} of optimal solutions.
+Given two points \( x, y \in \mathbb{R}^q \), denote the straight line passing through them by

-In the following Theorem, we provide the condition under which the existance of the solution will be proved. \begin{theorem}[\textbf{Existence of solutions to the generalized SFT problem}] In the setting of the generalized SFT problem~\eqref{eq:SFT}, an optimal solution exists if at least one of the sets $\Omega_0$ or $\Omega_i$ (for some $i \in I_k$, $k = 1, \dots, n$) is bounded. \end{theorem}
+The first theorem establishes the {\em existence} of optimal solutions to the generalized SFT problem \eqref{eq:SFT} under a simple assumption. \begin{theorem} In the setting of the generalized SFT problem~\eqref{eq:SFT}, an optimal solution exists if at least one of the sets $\Omega_0$ and $\Omega_i$ as $i \in I_k$, $k = 1, \dots, n$, is bounded. \end{theorem} \begin{proof} For any $\lambda\ge 0$, define the {\em sublevel set} associated with the function $S(x)$ from \eqref{eq:SFT-definition} relative to the constraint set $\Omega_0$ in \eqref{eq:SFT} by